 The family of pain management drugs to which patients most commonly become addicted are opioids.
 Chronic pain sufferers will often take opioids as part of their pain management routine.
 While they’re often a necessary part of the pain management process, every effort should be made to monitor the patient’s dosage, especially long-term chronic pain sufferers, and cease use as soon as possible when the pain subsides to avoid developing drug addiction.
 Frequently, best choice for minor pain treatment is an over-the-counter anti-inflammatory drug such as Advil, Tylenol, etc. that does not contain any addictive substance like codeine or morphine.

 The most immediate way to tell if you’re in danger of becoming addicted to pain management drugs is whether or not you experience physical withdrawal symptoms.
 Another way to tell is to examine the presence of any severe cravings that you may have after you have completed your doctor-prescribed course of intake.
 Other behavioral signs are not as telling due to the relative accessibility of pain management drugs—it’s not as if you have to steal money from your family to get them.
 However if you do something like drive a car, operate heavy machinery, care for a child, or undertake any other task where sobriety is an absolute must while taking pain management drugs, that’s usually an adequate indicator of the size and scope of your problem.

-The best way to avoid any danger of pain management drug addiction is to listen to your doctor about the use of your prescribed pain management drug and to be absolutely honest about what you’re feeling.
-Remember the fastest way to addiction is to use these drugs outside the guidelines of a doctor’s orders.
+The best way to avoid any danger of pain management drug addiction is to listen to your doctor and to be absolutely honest about what you’re feeling.
+Remember one of the the fastest ways to addiction is to use these drugs outside the guidelines of your doctor’s orders.
 If you are taking any opioid pain management drug you should also check with your doctor if any over-the-counter medications are safe to take in combination with your prescribed opioid drug.